“Oh my! You’ve got such a sexy voice!”

 So, respect your voice and establish yourself.

 The Voice-over industry is a mix of genuine and not-so-genuine people.
 Some people take their work as worship.
-At the same time, there are also people who prey on aspiring voice over artists.
+At the same time, some people prey on aspiring voice over artists.

 13. Prepare Your Voice Over Demo